 Benefits for Every Age

-Adult: Courses for adults offer a way to reset from everyday life, disrupt the daily grind and reconnect to what’s important.
-Courses are offered starting at 30+ years of age, and provide an opportunity for those looking for adventure or needing to unplug.
+Courses for adults offer a way to reset from everyday life, disrupt the daily grind and reconnect to what’s important.
+Courses are offered starting at 18+ years of age and 30+ years of age, and provide an opportunity for those looking for adventure or needing to unplug.

 Learn New Skills

-Backpacking: Most Outward Bound Schools offer courses that involve backpacking through the wilderness.
+Most Outward Bound Schools offer courses that involve backpacking through the wilderness.
 Whether it’s the desert or alpine forests, backcountry travel as a group provides the time and venue to get adjusted to the rigors of being in the backcountry.
 You and your crew work together to solve problems, navigate the terrain and take care of each person’s basic needs, from shelter, to food, water and – most importantly – lots of fun and laughter.
-Check out these backpacking courses for this summer:
+Check out these backpacking courses:

 High Sierra Alpine Backpacking